We are crowdfunding our legal costs to stop the council cutting down the remaining trees on Armada Way.

 We say: We agree Luke.
 Why lose what we have as part of an irresponsible plan?

-There are 37 species along Armada Way at the moment, which is over twice as many as the 13 or 14 species the council plan to plant/retain.
+There were 37 species along Armada Way at the moment, which is over twice as many as the 13 or 14 species the council plan to plant/retain.
 Remember: the less species in an area, the greater the chance of disease wiping them out.

 • Amelanchier